 - What does all this mean?
 It pretty much means that to get all the perks that WordPress.org offers you, you will need to reach at least the Business or eCommerce tier of WordPress.com paid plans.
 That's $254 or $494 more than paying for the lowest tier of web hosting.
 Pretty cool, huh?

 WordPress.com vs WordPress.org: The Verdict

-Obviously, it goes without saying that everyone recommends WordPress.org instead of WordPress.com.
+Everyone recommends WordPress.org instead of WordPress.com.
 Every professional blogger or business uses WordPress.org.

 So if you plan to pay for blogging and monetize your blog, WordPress.com is the wrong place to be; it's as simple as that.
-To sum up, WordPress.com is only good for hobbyists who don't want to invest in blogging.
+To sum up, WordPress.com is only suitable for hobbyists who don't want to invest in blogging.

 What to Do After Reading This Article

 Firstly, I recommend waiting for your current subscription with WordPress.com to expire and then move to WordPress.org.
 Next, the only thing you will have to figure out is what kind of web hosting you need depending on your traffic.